Prevention of Slips, Trips and Falls

 Changing or modifying walking surfaces is the next level of preventing slip and trips.
-Recoating or replacing floors, installing mats, pressure-sensitive abrasive strips or abrasive-filled paint-on coating and metal or synthetic decking can further improve safety and reduce risk of falling.
+Recoating or replacing floors, installing mats, pressure-sensitive abrasive strips or abrasive-filled paint-on coating and metal or synthetic decking can further improve safety and reduce the risk of falling.
 However, it is critical to remember that high-tech flooring requires good housekeeping as much as any other flooring.
-In addition, resilient, non-slippery flooring prevents or reduces foot fatigue and contributes to slip prevention measures.
+In addition, resilient, non-slippery flooring prevents or reduces foot fatigue and contributes to slip-prevention measures.

 You can reduce the risk of slipping on wet flooring by: